Digitizing Video Tutorials and FREE Design

 Digitizing the Body & Head

-The body consists of 6 of overlapping objects, one for each of the colors in my color palette.
+The body consists of 6 overlapping objects, one for each of the colors in my color palette.
 I digitized these using the Digitize Blocks tool.
 This tool is great for long narrow shapes as you create digitizing points in pairs.
 It makes it easy to add and adjust stitch angles.

 You will see how I used the Feather Edge and the Gradient Fill effects for color blending and shading.